NVIDIA-AI-Blueprints/safety-for-agentic-ai/notebooks/README.md

 - [Inference with NeMo Guardrails](./Step4_Run_Inference_with_NeMo_Guardrails_Docker.ipynb)
     - To run the inference notebook, you must stop the NeMo Framework container that was used for the previous notebooks and start containers for NeMo Guardrails microservice and NIM for LLMs microservice.
     - Refer to [The Setup in the last section of this README.md](#set-up-for-running-inference-with-nemo-guardrails-and-llm-agnostic-nim) for more information.
+    - Once you start working with the [Inference Notebook](./Step4_Run_Inference_with_NeMo_Guardrails_Docker.ipynb), you will not be able to re-visit or run any of the previous notebooks.
+In order to do so, you need to again shut down the running docker services and start the nemo framework container.
+Follow the steps [to restart the NeMo Framework Services](#restarting-the-nemo-framework-docker-after-stopping)

 These notebooks were developed using 8 x H100 80GB GPUs.